 Film - Live Action

 Titanic: When it comes down to it, this is what Ruth and Cal wanted to turn Rose into.
 For Ruth, the obedient, well-behaved daughter.
-For Cal, the perfect little wife who exists to love, obey, and honor him.
+For Cal, the perfect wife who exists to love, honor, and obey him.

 In Coming to America, the woman Prince Akeem was to enter an Arranged Marriage was groomed to be an Extreme Doormat, totally compliant to his every whim and wish.
 Unfortunately, Prince Akeem didn't like the idea of being married to such a woman, and his desire to find a woman with a bit of spine begins the plot of the movie.